 Let’s Not Forget About Compliance

-A configured workforce scheduling solution takes into account all the rules and policies applicable to a worksite.
-Once these rules are in play, a quick tap on the cloud-based dashboard allows schedulers to customize and apply filters for which rule to execute, and can vary these rules from site to site.
+A configured employee scheduling solution takes into account all the rules and policies applicable to a worksite.
+The cloud-based dashboard allows schedulers to customize and apply filters for which rule to execute and can vary these rules from site to site.

-Intelligent workforce scheduling technology can distribute shifts according to equalization rules like seniority and shift refusals.
+Intelligent employee scheduling can distribute shifts according to equalization rules such as seniority and shift refusals.
 It checks overtime rates and workforce allocation count, in real-time.
-With these insights, organizations can be proactive in their decision-making and allocate appropriate staff for a shift, helping avoid overtime costs.
+With these insights, organizations can be proactive in their decision-making and allocate appropriate staff for a shift, thereby avoiding excessive overtime costs.

-Employee scheduling software is an invaluable tool for complex scheduling environments.
-An automated scheduling solution replaces your spreadsheet, auto-schedules your entire facility, and can be configured to apply all the relevant organizational rules, regulations, and compliance requirements for your worksites.
-When it comes to short-notice absences, an automated system provides you with qualified employees that can be assigned without causing grievances or increased risk to your operations.
+An invaluable tool for complex scheduling – employee scheduling software replaces your spreadsheet, auto-schedules your entire facility, and can be configured to apply all the relevant organizational rules, regulations, and compliance requirements for individual worksites.
+Even with short-notice absences, an automated system provides you with available and qualified employees without causing grievances or increased risk to your operations.